bopardikarsoham/bopardikarsoham/README.md

   ###### :arrow_right: Qiskit Advocate at [IBM Quantum](https://qiskit.org/advocates/)

 - 💞️ An active open source contributor.
-- 📫 Reach me via Gmail - bopardikarsoham@gmail.com
+- 📫 Reach me via Mail - bopardikar.so@northeastern.edu
 - ⚡ Thought - Do what you love!

 #### Connect with me: